Fitness Goal for Beginners – Introduction

-What are the most common fitness goals for beginners to achieve?
+What are the most realistic fitness goals for beginners to achieve?

-While most people understand the need to exercise, many of us struggle to maintain a regular workout routine.
+While most people understand the need to exercise, many fitness enthusiasts struggle to maintain a regular workout routine.

-In a lot of cases, that’s because the benefits of regular exercise can seem kind of vague.
+In many cases, that’s because the benefits of physical activity can seem kind of vague.

 Things like losing weight, getting fit, and getting stronger are not always quantifiable, so it’s easy to forget why working out is (or should be!) so important.

-One way around this problem is setting and working toward fitness goals.
+One way around this problem is by setting and working toward specific fitness goals.

 For example, if you were an athlete, you might set the goal of competing in the next Olympics.